 Emma’s previous roles have included Private Secretary to the Prime Minister, David Cameron, and Deputy Head of Mission in the British Embassy in Madrid.

+Given her background she plays a lead role in our engagement with government departments and policy makers.
 Her early career started in the British Army where she had operational tours in Northern Ireland and Kosovo.
 Emma is a keen sportswoman – with a number of marathons and triathlons under her belt along with a few long distance cycle rides.

 T 020 7976 3900